Requires macOS 10.14 or newer

 Android users have been left out when it comes to texting with macOS.
 There was no easy way to integrate an Android phone with a Mac for texting other than using Google Messages in a browser tab.
 It wasn't a true solution with many missing features.

-All it needs is an Internet connection - there are no requirements for the phone's physical location (like with Bluetooth).
-It' supports the traditional SMS and MMS messages as well as the newer format, RCS (Rich Communication Services), so it's already future proofed.
+All it needs is an Internet connection - there are no requirements for the phone's physical location (it does not use Bluetooth).
+It supports traditional SMS and MMS messages as well as the newer format, RCS (Rich Communication Services), so it's already future proofed.

-It takes less than a minute to get setup, so download it today for free and get started!
+Texty is available in multiple languages: English, French, German, Italian, Spanish, Russian, Japanese, Korean and Chinese Simplified.
+It takes less than a minute to get setup, it's free (with optional IAP for Pro features), so download it today and get started!

 The setup list is so short, it all fits here: